 When gardeners plan or plant a rainforest garden, a slice of the Daintree is usually what they visualise.
 One type of rainforest that seems to be almost always overlooked is dry rainforest.
-To help visualise dry rainforest, imagine Hoop and Bunya pines rising through the canopy of a forest where trees have smallish leaves.
-Typically for rainforest, there are vines and epiphytes, including orchids, and ferns.

 The basket fern (Drynaria rigidula) and Elkhorn (Platycerium bifurcatum) have adapted to seasonal drought by dropping their fronds, remaining dormant until growth resumes after rain.
 Lichen too remains dormant until sufficient mist, fog or rain reawakens growth.

 Some species are exceptionally rare, like the endangered Ormeau Bottle tree (Brachychiton ormeau).
 Several trees, like figs, shed their leaves to avoid dehydration during the hot, dry, windy springs and the long wait between brief, wet summers.
 Leafless Brachychiton trees also flower, often spectacularly.
 The Crown of Gold, (Barklya syringifolia), the town of Gladstone’s floral emblem, is another spectacular flowering tree.

 For the gardener, the benefits of growing dry rainforest plants are they are more forgiving, need less water, and can be more colourful in bloom.
 Little Kurrajong and Crown of Gold are ideal flowering trees to develop a suburban dry rainforest garden.
 Dry rainforest species establish faster if well watered, however they are more drought-resistant if watered sparingly.
 Once established, dry rainforest species survive longer, hotter, drier spells and erratic rainfall better than wet rainforest.